nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **What is a request in an order?** The prefix `o_r/` specifies a request, which contains the **characteristics of a pet** that the buyer wants the pet to have, including age, color, color pattern and species.
-Other information in the order that is **not directly related to a pet**, such as the order status and the prince range the buyer is willing to accept, **does not fall under request**.
+Other information in the order that is **not directly related to a pet**, such as the order status and the price range the buyer is willing to accept, **does not fall under request**.

 </div>